 The first research on CRAFT was done in 19861.
 The study showed that 6 out of 7 family members using the CRAFT model were able to get their loved ones to enter treatment.
 On average, it took them about 7 sessions to achieve this.
 Loved ones also cut their number of drinking days in half during the time their family members were training in CRAFT.

 More recently, the National Association of Alcohol Abuse and Alcoholism published a study2 that used people from all ethnic backgrounds.
-Family members of alcohol-abusing loved ones (including spouses, parents, siblings, etc.) were randomly assigned to three different therapy models.
+Family members of alcohol-using loved ones (including spouses, parents, siblings, etc.) were randomly assigned to three different therapy models.
 Some trained with the CRAFT model, some with the Johnson Institute intervention approach (the most commonly used in the US), and others followed Al-Anon’s facilitation therapy.
 Family members using the CRAFT model had the most success — 64% of them were able to get their loved one to enter treatment.
 Family members trained in the other two methods were less successful – 30% for the Johnson Institute and just 13% for Al-Anon.

 Family members experienced improvement on problems like anger, depression and anxiety, no matter which training they participated in.
 Relationships between family members and their loved one also improved.

-How did CRAFT perform for drug-abusing loved ones, compared to other approaches?
+How did CRAFT perform for drug-using loved ones, compared to other approaches?
 A 1999 study4 sent half of the participating family members to CRAFT training, and the other half to Al-Anon/Nar-Anon.
 In the case of family members trained in CRAFT, 64% were able to help their loved ones enter treatment, whereas only 17% of the Al-Anon family members succeeded.

 Next, researchers were interested in seeing whether outcomes would be improved by adding additional sessions (aftercare).
 In one study, 90 family members were randomly assigned to CRAFT, CRAFT+aftercare, or Al-Anon/Nar-Anon5.
 Engagement rates for both CRAFT (59% engaged in treatment) and CRAFT+aftercare (77% engaged in treatment) were significantly higher than those of the Al-Anon/Nar-Anon condition (29% engaged in treatment).
 The CRAFT+aftercare families had only slightly higher success levels than the families using CRAFT without aftercare.
-We believe this is because families taught CRAFT over 12 weeks get the core principles they need to manage the situation….more training isn’t necessary.
+We believe this is because families taught CRAFT over 12 weeks get the core principles they need to manage the situation…more training isn’t necessary.

 A 2007 study6 wanted to determine whether CRAFT is effective on parents of adolescents.
 Forty-two parents received CRAFT training.
 They learned to facilitate their adolescents’ entry into treatment, to support their adolescents’ behavior changes following treatment, and to improve parent and family functioning.
 The parents experienced a significant reduction in negative symptoms, and 71% successfully engaged their resistant youths into treatment.